akclifto/cppRefresh/README.md

 `cout` console prints something to the screen.
 How does `cout` work?
 Don't know.
 Do you care how it works?
 Probably not.
 Has it changed how it's been
 implemented over time?
 Absolutely.
 That's abstraction at work.
 You don't need ot under how it console prints to the screen, only that it does console print.

 abstraction is controlled with access labels `private, public, protected`.
 You already know this.
+[Back to Top](#Contents)

 ### Encapsulation

 Similar to the purpose of abstraction, we want to hide all data and functions that the public doesn't need to see or know about.
 This ensures our software is secure and can't easily be manipulated or penetrated by someone with malice intent.
 You already know about this.
+[Back to Top](#Contents)

 ### Interfaces

 Interfaces describe behavior and capabilities of classes without giving implementation or design away.
-This

 ```cpp
 class Shape {